Australian Treasurer Scott Morrison to become new prime minister

 Under intense pressure to call a second vote, Turnbull convened a party meeting on Friday after receiving a letter signed by the majority of party members calling for a change of leader.

-Turnbull said before the ballot that if he lost the prime ministership he would resign from parliament, leaving the new government facing a by-election for his Sydney seat that could see it lose its one-seat majority.
+Turnbull’s decision to leave parliament means the new government will face a by-election for his Sydney seat that could see it lose its one-seat majority.

-Australian media reported that foreign minister Bishop, having been defeated in the leadership ballot, would likely also resign from politics.
+Australian media reported that foreign minister Bishop, having been defeated in the leadership ballot, would also likely resign from politics.

 Turnbull came to power in a party-room coup in September 2015.
 A social liberal and multi-millionaire former merchant banker, he has struggled to appeal to conservative voters and only narrowly won a general election in 2016.